-To examine this question, we now turn to the sample of publicly listed exporters for which we can study various firm outcomes.
-While our focus on publicly listed firms does not allow us to estimate a full decomposition of EXIM's shutdown on the US economy, exporting is an activity concentrated among large firms, and Compustat firms account for approximately 80% of aggregate exports, and so we believe that we capture the majority of the relevant economic activity.18
+To examine this question, we now turn to studying the impact of the shutdown on firms.
+We start by confirming that EXIM's shutdown lowered firm exports using the universe of maritime exports that we observe in Datamyne, and we show that results are similar when we restrict to the subset of listed firms.
+We then turn to the sample of publicly listed exporters for which we can study additional firm outcomes like capital investment and employment.
+While our focus on publicly listed firms does not allow us to estimate a full decomposition of EXIM's shutdown on the US economy, exporting is an activity concentrated among large firms, and Compustat firms account for approximately 80% of aggregate exports, so we believe that we capture the majority of the relevant economic activity.22